How can I set up my Posting Schedule - via Calendar View?

 To set up your posting schedule via Calendar View, you have to navigate to "Schedule Setup" from the left side menu and select the correct form in which you want to start building your schedule.

 This will allow you to access the schedule so that you can create the best posting strategy for your accounts.
 In here, you can adjust your posting times as you see fit.
 This means you will be able to create a new schedule from scratch.
 Here’s how you can do that:

 To add a post, all you have to do is click anywhere on the timetable and start customizing it according to your needs.
 Add the desired social profiles, the category from which you want to post, and the time at which you'd like to post.
 You can choose to post from a specific category, or from a Random Category.

-Once you've pressed on "Create", your schedule will be updated and, by scrolling through the timetable, you'll be able to see it like in the screenshot below:
+Once you've clicked on "Create", your schedule will be updated and, by scrolling through the timetable, you'll be able to see it on your calendar.

 Edit an existing Scheduled Post